mpurbo/MMPCoreDataHelper/README.md

 MMPCoreDataHelper
 =================

 A no-nonsense straightforward helper library providing wrapper functions for common CoreData tasks.
-Nothing hidden, no fancy DAO or active record, just a way to simplify plain old CoreData uses.
+Nothing is hidden, no fancy DAO or active record, just a way to simplify plain old CoreData uses.

 Features:
 * Thread-safe singleton instance easily accessible from anywhere.
 No more worrying whether a MOC belongs to the thread or not.